 Located in India, Pakistan, Nepal, and Sri Lanka, Indian red scorpions are about five to nine centimeters long, and most don’t live more than five years.
 They prefer tropical and sub-tropical habitats and are regularly captured for research projects and the illegal pet trade.

-After an attack, humans may start vomiting, sweating uncontrollably, convulsing, or even fall into a state of unconsciousness.
+After an attack, humans may start vomiting, sweating uncontrollably, convulsing, or even falling into a state of unconsciousness.

 But the Indian red scorpion’s venom isn’t all bad.
 Scientists believe the serum could lead to pharmaceutical advancements to better fight cancer, malaria, and various dermatological conditions.